Simran1729/klingon-kryptonian/README.md

 # klingon-kryptonian
-about klingon and krypronian codes
+about klingon and kryptonian codes